 In the race to tackle climate change, the move from petrol and diesel to electric cars has meant huge investment in battery development.
 Whilst originally targeting automotive, this new battery technology isn’t limited to the EV market and could benefit other markets where similar gains in performance are welcome (reduction in battery size for cordless domestic appliances) if not critical and enabling (new transportation, eVTOLs etc).
 These other markets are not only benefiting from the advances of battery technology in the EV market but also the timing – electric vehicles need to be mainstream in order to adhere to the global pact to combat climate change as signed in the Paris Agreement.

-Next April will be five years since the signing of the Paris Agreement and there will be a global review of the progress so far.
 In most countries, cars are the largest emitter of greenhouse gas emissions and in the UK they contributed to 55% of domestic transport emissions in 2018.
 Other countries will have similar story to tell, which is why as part of the global effort to combat climate change, automotive manufacturers have been working hard to produce electric vehicles that will encourage the consumer to switch.
 The pressure is on because country heads have signed up to this agreement and are committed to reducing CO2 emissions.
 On 1 January 2020 the UK Government introduced new regulations with CO2 emission reduction targets for new cars of 15% by 2025 and 37.5% by 2030.
 Non-compliance could result in fines for manufacturers.